 - Click here for information on drawing and submitting maps.

 At the hearings and workshops, we want you to:

 - Define your neighborhood or community of interest

 - Explain why redistricting is relevant to your community

-- Get the tools you need to draw a map of one district or of all five districts
+- Get the tools you need to draw a map of one district or of all four districts

 - Share your opinions of the draft maps

 - Talk to your neighbors and local organizations